Submitting an appeal — real estate taxes

 - The reasons why you ask for the changes.

-Enclose supporting documentation unless it has already been submitted to the Tax Administration.
+Always enclose supporting documentation unless it has already been submitted to the Tax Administration.
 If you have an agent handling your taxes and you wish to have the decision sent to him or her, please indicate this on your request and give the agent's address as appropriate.

 Alternatively, deliver it to any tax office.

 Claims against real estate taxes must be lodged with the Tax Administration within five years of the beginning of the calendar year following the assessment.
-As of tax year 2017, the appeal period is three years of the beginning of the calendar year following the assessment.
+Starting from tax year 2017, the appeal period is three years of the beginning of the calendar year following the assessment.
 If the last day of a calendar year falls on a Saturday or Sunday, the end date of the appeal period is the following business day.
 Check the tax year and read the "Instructions for appeal" enclosed with real estate tax demand.

 |Tax year||Claim must arrive no later than (dd.mm.yyyy)|